KatieMurenbeeld/KatieMurenbeeld/README.md

   - How to build a website through codeacademy
   - Machine learning through the Radiant MLHub
 - 📫 How to reach me: katiemurenbeeld@u.boisestate.edu
-- ⚡ Fun fact: I am a huge Georgia football fan.
-Go DAWGS!
+- ⚡ Fun fact: I am a huge Georgia football fan  Go DAWGS!